flipboxstudio/php-flip/readme.md

 Here's what you need to do if you want to add new feature:

 1. You need to create `Manager`.
 Manager is responsible to managing resource, it has many "hands" to handle it's responsibilities.
+These "hands" are injected to the manager via service locator.
 You also needs to create these "hands" too.
-These "hands" are:
+These "hands" may includes:
     - `Repository`
         - `Model`
             - `Autobot`